wharfkit/website/src/lib/docs/ContractKit/QueryMethod.md

 The `query` method accepts an optional object that can be used to specify the query parameters.
 It can have the following properties:

-- `index`: Specifies the field or index in the table for querying.
 - `index_position`: Designates the position of the index in multi-index tables.
+This will affect which `from` and `to` values can be used.
+In Antelope chains, the index positions follow the pattern of `primary`, `secondary`, `tertiary`, etc.
-- `scope`: Defines the scope of the query to refine the search.
+- `scope`: Defines the scope of the rows that should be retrieved.
-- `key_type`: Indicates the type of key for the queried index.
+- `key_type`: Indicates the type of index key to be used.
+This is useful when using secondary indexes.
 - `from`: Denotes the start of the range for bounded queries.
 - `to`: Denotes the end of the range for bounded queries.
 - `maxRows`: Specifies the maximum number of rows to fetch.